Design stylized barcodes and 2D codes

 Problem

 Stylized barcodes are barcodes with patterns cut out from the bars.
-Using patterns on your barcode surfaces degrade the readability of symbols.
-Make note of the size of the overlaying pattern you put over your barcodes.
+Using patterns on your barcode surfaces degrades the readability of symbols.
+Make a note of the size of the overlaying pattern you put over your barcodes.

 The patterns have a lesser impact on 2D barcode readability because 2D barcodes have increased data redundancy.
 For example, you can "damage" up to 30% of the 2D code surface and still get a good reading.